jannovergara/jannovergara.me/content/posts/2013-09-27---knowing-the-interface-segregation-principle.md

 ```

 This design uses abstract base classes and multiple inheritance. `Animal` now only has access to animal related movement methods, and `Plant` only has access to plant movement method, while also allowing `Movement` object to be plugged into both.

+# Takeaway initiative
+_"Darkness cannot drive out darkness; only light can do that.
+Hate cannot drive out hate; only love can do that. - Martin Luther King, Jr."_